supernlogn/fsDeviceEmulator/readme.md

 - Libraries needed
 1. libunwind

-- Programs required:
+- External programs required:
 1. xxd
 2. ddd

 ### Configuration
-If libunwind is not install to your system you have 2 options:
+If libunwind is not already installed to your system you have 2 options:
 1. install it from source
 2. install it via package manager (only for unix like systems)